mintcreg/HomeAssistant-Pantry/README.md

 # simple_pantry

-This is a simple HTML file hosted in WWW of HomeAssistant which will allow you to create a simple pantry system to store products/categories and track amounts.
+This is a simple HTML file hosted in WWW of HomeAssistant which will allow you to create a simple pantry system to store products/categories and track amounts using input numbers.

 Requirements:
 > Long Live Access Token